 The bill would extend the sunset date for the STAR Bond Financing Act from July 1, 2017, to July 1, 2020.
 For the first year of that extension, there would be a moratorium on the approval of new STAR Bond districts, but cities or counties with existing districts could continue to develop projects.

 Conference Committee Action

-The third Conference Committee agreed to delete the previous contents of SB 30, which dealt generally with changes in statutory references and dates for filing of certain tax forms, and insert the contents described above.
+The second Conference Committee agreed to delete the contents of HB 2067, pertaining to amendments to the

+Uniform Insurance Agents Licensing Act to permit fingerprinting of certain applicants, and insert the contents described above.

 Background